open-contracting/standard-development-handbook/docs/coding/index.md

 ### Release process

-1. Ensure all tests pass on Travis
+1. Ensure all tests pass on continuous integration
 1. Ensure the version number is correct in `setup.py` and `docs/conf.py` (if present)
 1. Ensure the changelog is up-to-date and dated
 1. Run `check-manifest` (`pip install check-manifest` if not yet installed)
 1. Tag the release: `git tag -a x.y.z -m 'x.y.z release.'; git push --tags`
+1. Remove old builds: `rm -rf build/`
+1. Build the package: `python setup.py sdist`
-1. Upload to PyPI: `python setup.py sdist upload`
+1. Upload to PyPI: `twine upload dist/*`
 1. Announce on the [discussion group](https://groups.google.com/a/open-contracting.org/forum/#!forum/standard-discuss) if relevant

 ## Python applications